allegro/blog/_posts/2022-12-28-neuroscience-for-software-engineers-motivation.md

 ### Long-term strategies

 As previously said, the peaks of the dopamine, especially one after the other, will cause the dopamine level to drop below the baseline.
-In order to maintain high levels of dopamine (hence, high motivation) on a daily basis we should act long-term and affect the baseline level as much as possible.
+In order to maintain high levels of dopamine (hence high motivation) on a daily basis we should act long-term and affect the baseline level as much as possible.
 There are ways to do it.

 #### Exposure to cold